Climate Change: One Planet, One Chance

 But why should we wait around for policies or laws to come into effect?
 What can we do, as individuals?

 For starters, we can stay well informed on the latest events on climate change.
-We can discourage corporations from being carbon-irresponsible by simply not buying their products or using their services.
+We can discourage corporations from being carbon-irresponsible simply by not buying their products or using their services.
 We can communicate the science-based evidence of climate change to the people around us.